HOL-Theorem-Prover/HOL/doc/next-release.md

 *   Due to internal dependency changes, `Diff.DIFF_CONV` (a conversion for proving differentiate expressions) is not included in `realLib` any more.
-Users of `DIFF_CONV` should explicitly open `Diff` in the proof scripts.
+Users of `DIFF_CONV` should explicitly open `Diff` in proof scripts.

+*   The internally-stored names (`string` values) for various simpset fragments have been changed to lose `_ss` suffixes.
+    For example, though the `BETA_ss` fragment still appears under that name in the SML namespace, the name it has stored internally is now just `"BETA"`.
+    This change makes the naming consistent across all of HOL’s fragments.
+    These names are used when referring to fragments in calls to `diminish_srw_ss`, when using `ExclSF` (see above), and in printing the values in the REPL.

 * * * * *